benpolinsky/el_photography/README.md

 #### Front:
 - add to cart not working with two items on a page - ill get that working later
+- cart image
-- remove session if not found
+- remove session if not found (done?)
+- store index - crop image?  or somehow fit different sizes in grid
 - if photo has product - link to that
 - checkout styles
 - aws